Exposing your skin to the sun is essential

 Their dark pigmentation and their shape act as shields, protecting you from the sun's rays.

-This armor has its limits, and overexposure must be avoided without fail.
+This armor has its limits, and overexposure should be avoided without fail.

 • Expose your skin to the sun as much as you can.